It's Gonna Work Out Fine: Recording and release

-Songwriter Rose Marie McCoy co-wrote "It's Gonna Work Out Fine," but she didn't care for the song.
-It was copyrighted by Joe Seneca and James Lee.
-After being suggested by her writing partner to hear Tina Turner sing, McCoy attended their show at the Apollo in New York and approached the duo about recording the song.
+Songwriter Rose Marie McCoy co-wrote "It's Gonna Work Out Fine" with Joe Seneca, but McCoy used her pseudonym James Lee when it was copyrighted.
+After being suggested by her writing partner Sylvia to hear Tina Turner sing, McCoy attended their show at the Apollo Theater and approached the duo about recording the song.
+Ike and Tina Turner recorded the song with their band and the Ikettes in New York.

-Juggy Murray is credited as the sole producer, but the duo Mickey & Sylvia contributed to the song.
-Sylvia Robinson arranged, produced, and played guitar while Mickey Baker played the role of Ike Turner.
+Sylvia Robinson of the duo Mickey & Sylvia reportedly produced and arranged the song, but she did not receive credit.
 In a 1981 interview with Black Radio Exclusive magazine Robinson said, "I paid for the session, taught Tina the song; that's me playing guitar."
 Mickey & Sylvia also recorded a version of the song in 1960 which was unreleased until their 1990 compilation album Love Is Strange.

 Ike & Tina Turner's version was released as a single in June 1961 and became their biggest hit since "A Fool in Love".
 It peaked at No. 2 on the Billboard Hot R&B Sides chart and became their third pop hit, reaching No. 14 on the Hot 100.

 In addition to being released on the album Dynamite! in 1962, the song was also released on the album It's Gonna Work Out Fine in 1963.